ivotron/popper2-paper/paper.md

 | 4                  |     894                         |    18    |  99.17%   |
 | 5                  |     934                         |    19    |  99.34%   | -->

-As we can see from Figure III, that the average training duration was almost `1/4th` of what it took to train on the local machine.
+As we can see from Figure III, the average training duration was almost `1/4th` of what it took to train on the local machine.
-This shows how Popper helps improve performance of scientific workflows drastically by allowing easy reproduction in cloud infrastructure.
+This shows how Popper helps improve the performance of scientific workflows drastically by allowing easy reproduction in cloud infrastructure.

 ### **Exascale workflow execution in SLURM clusters**

-For this case study, we modified our training script to use the Horovod [@horovod] distributed deeplearning framework in order to facilitate training with MPI [@gropp1999using] in a slurm cluster.
+For this case study, we modified our training script to use the Horovod [@horovod] distributed deep learning framework to facilitate training with MPI [@gropp1999using] in a slurm cluster.
 For running workflows in SLURM clusters, MPI supported container engines like singularity, which is supported by popper need to be used.
-Also, the programs and scripts needs to be MPI compatible in order to enjoy the total compute capacity of multiple nodes in HPC clusters.
+Also, the programs and scripts need to be MPI compatible to enjoy the total compute capacity of multiple nodes in HPC clusters.
-We recommend using a shared filesystem like NFS or AFS (Andrew File System) [@howard1988overview] mounted on each node and placing the workflow context in there in order to keep the workspace consistent accross all the nodes.
+We recommend using a shared filesystem like NFS or AFS (Andrew File System) [@howard1988overview] mounted on each node and placing the workflow context in there to keep the workspace consistent across all the nodes.
-We used 3 bare metal nodes from Cloudlab each with a  NVIDIA 12GB PCI P100 GPU running Ubuntu 18.04 for this experiment and used singularity as the container engine for running this workflow.
+We used 3 bare metal nodes from Cloudlab each with an NVIDIA 12GB PCI P100 GPU running Ubuntu 18.04 for this experiment and used singularity as the container engine for running this workflow.
 We used `mpich` which is a popular implementation of MPI, with singularity following the bind approach, where we install MPI on the host and then bind mount the `bin`'s and `lib`'s of the MPI package inside the singularity container for the MPI version in the host and the container to stay consistent.
-The training conditions were exactly similar as the previous two casestudies.
+The training conditions were exactly similar to the previous two case studies.

 <!--
 |  Iterations        | Duration (in seconds)         | Epochs   | Accuracy  |